Research Master in Business: Tax Economics track

 Excellent track-record in graduate placements at top universities worldwide

 The Research Master in Business is a "Top rated program" in the Dutch Keuzegids Masters ranking 2019

 Learn to conduct cutting-edge research in Tax Economics

-- Lectures serve to highlight the main points, assisting you in gaining a better knowledge and understanding of the course's subjects, as well as to offer directives for gaining more specialized in-depth knowledge of the course's subject, for example by self-education.
+- Lectures serve to highlight the main points, assisting you in gaining a deeper knowledge and better understanding of the course's subjects, as well as to offer directives to gain more specialized in-depth knowledge of the course's subject, for example by self-education.

-- Interactive lectures are used in those cases where the course's objectives go beyond those offered by regular textbooks and theories, e.g. a high-detail discussion of a particular topic.
+- Interactive lectures are held in those cases where the course's objectives go beyond those offered by regular textbooks and theories, e.g. a high-detail discussion of a particular topic.

 Why the CentER Research Master's track in Tax Economics?

-- Taught by internationally renowned researchers belonging to the faculty of CentER and Fiscal Institute Tilburg, and by excellent scholars invited from abroad.
+- Taught by internationally renowned researchers, members of the faculty of CentER and Fiscal Institute Tilburg, and by excellent scholars invited from abroad.

-- At the end of the research master you will have become passionate about research.
+- Upon completion of your research master, you will have become passionate about research.

 - Whether you pursue a career in academia or business, the research master of tax economics offers you a world class preparation to pursue either career.